LennethNova/K-Means_DBSCAN/README.md

 Which algorithm better cluster the IRIS dataset and why?

 - Both have favorable points, while the silhouette score in K-Means is a little bit lower compared with the socre in DBSCAN, both can detect 3 clusters, the difference is that the noise in DBSCAN detected 8 points that could be considered as outliers.
+In this case, the K-Means helps with the clustering a litte bit better but it is due to its nature since there are few variables.

 To run the 3d Graphs just download the code and the libraries that are needed.